odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 As the importance of lineage is understood, it is becoming common that individual technologies provide a lineage view of their processing similar to figure 1.
 This is very useful to the immediate users of that technology.
 However from an enterprise perspective these technologies do not run in isolation.
 Enterprises need to be able to link the lineage from these technologies together to show how data flows from its original sources to its ultimate destinations.

 Figure 2 shows a flow of data through multiple technologies.
 It begins with a Relational Database (RDB).
 This is read by an ETL job that writes all or some of its contents to an Apache Hive table.
-A report is requested which calls and API to retrieve the data.
+A report is requested which calls an API to retrieve the data.
 An Apache Spark job is initiated through the API.
 It reads from the Apache Hive table, runs an analytics model based on the data from the table and invokes an Apache Airflow DAG (process) before returning the results to the report.
-The Apache Airflow DAG writes the information into an Apache Avro file and an event to an Apache Kafka topic.
+The Apache Airflow DAG writes information into an Apache Avro file and an event to an Apache Kafka topic.

 ![Figure 2](lineage-capture.svg)
 > **Figure 2:** The lineage graph emerges